 Our Top Picks for Professional Cockroach Control

-Fortunately, there are plenty of reliable, affordable pest control companies that are well-equipped to kill German cockroaches.
+There are plenty of reliable, affordable pest control companies that are well-equipped to kill German cockroaches.
 Terminix is a well-known nationwide pest control provider that can eliminate all varieties of cockroaches using baits, dusts, and aerosols.
 With 300 locations around the country that offer 24/7 customer support, Terminix is one of the most accessible options in pest control.
-Call 866-569-4035 or fill out this quick form to get a free estimate for the company’s services.

 Can baking soda kill German cockroaches?